 The manufacturing facilities for foods and treats, as well as procedures throughout the entire production process, are designed to support food safety and quality.
 This includes steps during product packaging and distribution to the store or warehouse, such as: reviewing the integrity of a package seal, checking for unwanted moisture that could result in spoilage, confirming the correct product barcode, and reviewing the condition of shipping containers.

 In the Store

 Once you bring pet food or treats home, review any storage guidance provided by the manufacturer.
-In general, dry foods and treats should be stored off of the floor, and in a cool, dry location.
-Once a bag of dry pet food has been opened, it should be stored it in a tightly-sealed container.
+In general, dry foods and treats should be stored off the floor, and in a cool, dry location.
+Once a bag of dry pet food has been opened, it should be stored in a tightly sealed container.
 Open cans or packets of wet and fresh food should be kept sealed or covered and refrigerated.

 Proper pet food and treat storage preserves freshness and nutritional quality, and is critical to avoid common pet food pests.
 Insect infestation of stored foods, including pet foods and treats, can be a common problem for households, with a wide range of insects that may be attracted to dried pet foods in your pantry.

 If insects are found in the food or treat package after you’ve brought them home, you should contact both the retailer and manufacturer.
 Pet food and treat safety and quality is serious business, and manufacturers and pet lovers alike can play a role in keeping food free from insects and other pests during the warmer months or at any time of the year.